<img src="https://ws.zoominfo.com/pixel/pIUYSip8PKsGpxhxzC1V" width="1" height="1" style="display: none;">

 Benefits of technology in establishing KPIs

-Key performance indicators include:
+Key performance indicators can measure:

 Revenue, expenses, and operating profit: Financial KPIs are mainly determined by the revenue banks and credit unions bring in, the costs incurred, and their profit.
 At its most basic, profit is determined by subtracting expenses from revenue.